CrazyTim/spin-wheel/README.md

 const wheel = new Wheel(container, props);
 ```

 See below for more detail.
-Also see the [example code](https://github.com/CrazyTim/spin-wheel/blob/master/example/index.html).
+Also see the [examples](https://github.com/CrazyTim/spin-wheel/blob/master/examples).

 To run the example, host the files on a web server, or if you have Node.js run: